 Pertussis, or whooping cough, is a very contagious bacterial infection and can last several months.
-The only effective prevention following a pertussis exposure is the prompt use of antibiotics (before the cough develops). ($29)
+The only effective treatment for pertussis after an exposure is the prompt use of antibiotics, usually azithromycin, (before the cough develops). ($35)

 What are some features of pertussis?

 - Spreads by coughing, sneezing or by touching objects contaminated with infected mucus

 - Initial symptoms are the same as any cold or flu illness

 - Children will often vomit after coughing or make a loud “whooping” sound while inhaling after a fit of coughing